Wexner Foundation: History

 The Wexner Foundation headquarters are located in New Albany, Ohio with an office in Jerusalem, Israel.
-The president of the Wexner Foundation is Rabbi B. Elka Abrahamson.
+The president of the Wexner Foundation is B. Elka Abrahamson.

-In October 2023, the Wexner Foundation announced the severance of its ties with Harvard University due to dissatisfaction with how the university responded to antisemitism and Jewish concerns on campus after the October 7, 2023 Hamas massacre in the surprise attack on Israel.
+In October 2023, the Wexner Foundation severed ties with Harvard University due to dissatisfaction with how the university responded to antisemitism and Jewish concerns on campus after the October 7, 2023 Hamas massacre in the surprise attack on Israel.